moead-framework/documentation/docs/html/_sources/documentation.rst.txt

 .. code-block:: python

-    In [1]: from moead_framework.problem.combinatorial.rmnk import Rmnk
+    In [1]: from moead_framework.problem.combinatorial import Rmnk

     # the file is available here: https://github.com/moead-framework/data/blob/master/problem/RMNK/Instances/rmnk_0_2_20_1_0.dat
     # rmnk instance with parameters rho=0, m=2, n=20, k=1 and a seed of 0